SPARe: Stacked Parallelism with Adaptive Reordering for Fault-Tolerant LLM Pretraining Systems with 100k+ GPUs: Introduction

 In parallel, traditional replication methods have been revisited to improve availability by masking failures with redundant computation, and partial recovery has been proposed to replace global restarts with cheaper, local system recoveries~\citep{ulfm}. \citet{processrep} disclosed that even minimal redundancy $r=2$ can tolerate a large number of failures and~\citet{benoit} proposed an optimized strategy to minimize time-to-train with checkpointing.
 However, replication is constrained by a fundamental ceiling: degree-$r$ replication incurs $r\times$ more computation, which becomes prohibitive in practice.
 This strongly motivates the need for a direct yet practical approach to improving availability without extravagant waste, especially as we are at the doorstep of the restart-dominant regime.

 We hereby propose SPARe: Stacked Parallelism with Adaptive Reordering, a failure-masking scheme as effective as traditional replication yet pays only near-constant overhead around $2\sim3\times$ even for high redundancy like $r\sim20$.
 Instead of fully replicating computation, SPARe stacks shards of computation across synchronous Data Parallelism~\citep{syncdp,horovod} so that redundant workload can be minimized by adaptively reordering the stacks.
-Also, SPARe is orthogonal to progress loss rework hence can seamlessly merge with any checkpointing scheme.
-Our contributions in this work are: \begin{itemize}[leftmargin=*] \item We derive working formulas for the expected failure count and computation overhead SPARe endures and pays, and validate them with our simulation results. \item We optimize SPARe with checkpointing (SPARe+CKPT) to find optimal redundancy $r$ to minimize time-to-train. \item Lastly, we provide discrete-event simulations using SimGrid~\citep{simgridseminal} (a widely used large parallel system simulation toolkit) and with realistic system parameters for a $600\mathrm{k}$ H100 cluster to benchmark SPARe+CKPT against traditional replication with checkpointing (Rep+CKPT) and checkpointing only (CKPT-only), showing $40\sim50\%$ gain in time-to-train. \end{itemize}
+SPARe operates entirely on the data-parallel layer hence agnostic to any model architecture and inner parallelism topology.
+Our contributions in this work are: \begin{itemize}[leftmargin=*] \item We derive working formulas for the expected failure count and computation overhead SPARe endures and pays, and validate them with our simulation results. \item We optimize SPARe with checkpointing (SPARe+CKPT) to find optimal redundancy $r$ to minimize time-to-train. \item Lastly, we provide discrete-event simulations using the core components of FedDES~\citep{feddes}, a large parallel system simulation toolkit built on top of SimGrid~\citep{simgridseminal}.
+With realistic system parameters for a $600\mathrm{k}$ H100 cluster, we benchmark SPARe+CKPT against replication+CKPT and CKPT-only, showing $40\sim50\%$ gain in time-to-train. \end{itemize}